-Palfreman music scholarships are worth up to 10% of fees and free participation in the bi-annual music tour; music exhibitions are worth £500 towards tuition in one instrument or voice.
+Palfreman music scholarships are worth up to 10% of fees; music exhibitions are worth £500 towards tuition in one instrument or voice.

 The role of music scholars and exhibition holders